Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 There are two ways to get access to the lab modules and guidance.

-1. You can use this GitHub repository.
+1. You can use this GitHub repository from a web browser
+    1. From your local machine
+    1. Inside the ArcBox-Client VM where you will find a direct link called *Lab instructions* on the desktop
-2. You can open the guide using VSCode inside the ArcBox-Client VM to walk you through each module of this levelup.
+1. Alternatively, you can open the guide using VS Code inside the ArcBox-Client VM to walk you through each module of this follow-along session.
+    1. Run the following from a terminal window: `code 'C:\PSConfEU\docs\azure_arc_servers_jumpstart\_readme.md'`
+        - After VS Code is opened, a warning is present at the top regarding *Restricted Mode*.
+Click on *Manage -> Trust* in order to mark the content as trusted and enable Markdown-rendering.

 ## Lab Environment